 - 1. Background check /re-check if required - 2.
-Negative Drug screening/testing is required for admission to the program and cost is the responsibility of the student - 3.
+Negative Drug screening/testing is required for admission to the program, and the cost is the responsibility of the student - 3.
 Physical Health Exam upon admission - 4.
 Titers documenting immunity to measles, mumps, rubella, varicella, and Hepatitis B and/or evidence of revaccination (upon admission only) - 5.
-Tetanus or Tdap vaccine within 10 years - QuantiFERON® Gold (good for two years) or Negative PPD (2-Step/Annual process) or Negative Chest x-ray (good for two years) \\ - 7.
-Seasonal Influenza vaccination (annually) received within identified guidelines\

-- 8. COVID-19 vaccination - 9.
-American Heart Association Basic Life Support for Healthcare Providers (AHA-BLS) CPR - 10.
-Assumption of Risk forms (general and COVID) - 11.
+Tetanus or Tdap vaccine within 10 years - 6.
+QuantiFERON[®] Gold (good for two years) or Negative PPD (2-Step/Annual process) or Negative Chest x-ray (good for two years) - 7.
+Seasonal Influenza vaccination (annually) received within identified guidelines - 8.
+COVID-19 vaccination (optional) - 9.
+American Heart Association Basic Life Support for Healthcare Providers (AHA-BLS) CPR or American Red Cross Basic Life Support, are the only accepted CPR certifications - 10.
+Assumption of Risk forms - 11.
 Professional Boundaries - 12.
 Virginia Board of Nursing Barrier Crimes Acknowledgment Document - 13.
 Social Security Card and/or Green Card - 14.
 Driver's License or government-issued identification - 15.
 Family Educational Rights and Privacy Act (FERPA) Form - 16.
 HIPAA Certification (Castlebridges) - 17.
 Confidentiality & Security Agreement (Castlebridges) - 18.
 Any site-specific documents and/or orientation required by the site (Documents vary according to each healthcare facility)

-\Note that those receiving the seasonal influenza vaccine should not receive a live (nasal) form as healthcare agencies may bar the student from clinical for some period after the vaccine; students should receive the inactive form.
+Note that those receiving the seasonal influenza vaccine should not receive a live (nasal) form, as healthcare agencies may bar the student from clinical for some period after the vaccine; students should receive the inactive form.

-\\TB test requirements will be explained in the Orientation upon acceptance into the Nursing Program.
+TB test requirements will be explained in the Orientation upon acceptance into the Nursing Program.